whizzer75/whizzer75.github.io/1-install.md

 Because we are using the Docker image provided by webhippie these customizations have already been completed for us.

-We will define two Docker volumes for database files and backups.
+We will define two Docker volumes, one for database files and one for backups.
 Also, we will generate random passwords for the MariaDB root user and the MariaDB owncloud user.